-Sheffield has a new city centre market, which will replace the current Castle Market and opened for business in November 2013.
-The new development houses up to 200 market stalls and is 90% full (as at July 2013).
+Sheffield has a new city centre market which replaces Castle Market and opened for business in November 2013.
+The new development houses up to 200 market stalls and is over 90% full (as at Feb 2014).
 A reinvigorated market will boost the local economy, improve the fresh food offer in the city and form a key element of the regeneration of Sheffield city centre.
 In addition there is a monthly farmers market in the city centre and a number of community led, neighbourhood markets.